jasperhartong/scriptable-ts-boilerplate/README.md

 - Link Github to Vercel and make the new project available to Vercel
 - During setup pick the subdirectory `scriptable-api`
 - Done!

+## Updating widgets

+If people installed widgets with the `WidgetLoader` pointing to your deployed instance, simply pushing code to the `main` branch would already let them have update code again.